-WO 2018/215888 PCT/IB2018/05342 10 3 laim s Claims 1.
-Device for treating wastewater, comprising: - a substantially watertight tub (2); 5 - an inlet for supplying wastewater to the tub; - an outlet for discharging wastewater from the tub; - granular substrate (11) which substantially fills the tub, wherein the granular subs rate (11) comprises at least 90% granules with a granule size greater than 1 mm and smaller than 120 mm; 10 - an air feed (3) provided at the position of a bottom of the tub; characterized in that a pressure-distributing layer (9) with a substantially flat finishing layer (1 0) is provided on the granular substrate (11) at the position of an upper segment of the tub, such that t the device can be walked on.
-2. Device for treating wastewater according to claim 1, wherein the substantially wate rtight 15 tub (2) is embodied as a combination of an excavation in the ground (13) with a substantially watertight layer (14).
-3 Device for treating wastewater according to claim 2, wherein the finishing layer (10 9 extends at the height of edges of the excavation so that the excavation is covered by the device 4.
-Device for treating wastewater according to any of the foregoing claims, wherein the e · 20 upper side of the pressure-distributing layer (9) is embodied as finishing layer (10).
-5. Device for treating wastewater according to any of the foregoing claims, wherein the e pressure-distributing layer (9) with the substantially flat finishing layer (10) is configured to b 9 passable by car.
-6. Device for treating wastewater according to any of the foregoing claims, wherein the 25 pressure-distributing layer (9) is constructed with a plurality of rigid elements which are place d in a grid in order to cover substantially the whole upper side of the device.
-7. Device for treating wastewater according to claim 6, wherein the grid has a plurality / of rows and columns and wherein the plurality of rigid elements can be connected to each other.
-8. Device for treating wastewater according to claim 6 or 7, wherein the plurality of ri gid 30 elements are formed by grass grids.
-9. Device for treating wastewater according to any of the foregoing claims, wherein the e pressure-distributing layer (9) has a lower segment with crushed granules (12).
-1 10.
-Device for treating wastewater according to any of the foregoing claims, wherein the second distributing laws (0) is an encreable such that is such that is such that is a second distribution of the second d 25 pressure-distributing layer (9) is air-permeable such that air, supplied into the tub via the air fe (3), can leave the device via the pressure-distributing layer (9). ea 35 (3), can leave the device via the pressure-distributing layer (9).
+WO 2018/215888 PCT/ IB2018/053423 Clain ns Claims 1.
+Device for treating wastewater, comprising: - a substantially watertight tub (2); 5 - an inlet for supplying wastewater to the tub; an outlet for discharging wastewater from the tub; - granular substrate (11) which substantially fills the tub, wherein the granular substrate (11) comprises at least 90% granules with a granule size greater than 1 mm and smaller than 120 mm; 10 - an air feed (3) provided at the position of a bottom of the tub; characterized in that a pressure-distributing layer (9) with a substantially flat finish shing layer (10) is provided on the granular substrate (11) at the position of an upper segment of the tub, such that the device can be walked on.
+2. Device for treating wastewater according to claim 1, wherein the subst tantially watertight 15 tub (2) is embodied as a combination of an excavation in the ground (13) with a s substantially watertight layer (14).
+3 Device for treating wastewater according to claim 2, wherein the finish extends at the height of edges of the excavation so that the excavation is covered - 4.
+Device for treating wastewater according to any of the foregoing claim 20 upper side of the pressure-distributing layer (9) is embodied as finishing layer (10 5.
+Device for treating wastewater according to any of the foregoing claim pressure-distributing layer (9) with the substantially flat finishing layer (10) is co infigured to be passable by car.
+1 2 4 6.
+Device for treating wastewater according to any of the foregoing claim 25 pressure-distributing layer (9) is constructed with a plurality of rigid elements where nich are placed in a grid in order to cover substantially the whole upper side of the device. h 7.
+Device for treating wastewater according to claim 6, wherein the grid rows and columns and wherein the plurality of rigid elements can be connected to 8.
+Device for treating wastewater according to claim 6 or 7, wherein the 30 elements are formed by grass grids. praratity of figia 30 9.
+Device for treating wastewater according to any of the foregoing claim ns wherein the pressure-distributing layer (9) has a lower segment with crushed granules (12). is, wherein the 10.
+Device for treating wastewater according to any of the foregoing clai ms, wherein the pressure-distributing layer (9) is air-permeable such that air, supplied into the tub 35 (3), can leave the device via the pressure-distributing layer (9).